chrisburnell/chrisburnell.com/_posts/2013-08-29-viewport-woes.md

 Fine.
 I’ve rambled enough.

 - Separate your variables with commas, *not semicolons*.
 - Don’t set an arbitrary width.
 Just don’t do it if you value your time and sanity later on.
-Responsive design is done best when it’s fluid, so in 99% of cases, set this to <code>device-width</code>.
+Responsive design is done best when it’s fluid, so in 99% of cases, set this to `device-width`.
 But this is not a blanket statement, you must assess this on a per-project basis.
-- Use <code>maximum-scale</code> and <code>minimum-scale</code>, other variations don’t cut it.
+- Use `maximum-scale` and `minimum-scale`, other variations don’t cut it.
 - Scalable only has one *E*, at the end.

 This is one bit of HTML you should be diligent in getting the syntax correct because older browsers and ones that appeared around the advent of mobile phones won’t understand if you’re not very specific (à la olde ways).
 [Viewport Sizes](http://viewportsizes.com/ "Viewport Sizes") is a great resource of popular devices and their respective viewport attributes.